The construction process

 Development contributions are payments made by developers to Council for the provision of public infrastructure.
 The contributions allow us to provide public amenities and services to meet the increased demands created by the new development.
 These can include shared pathways, libraries or roads.

-The types of contributions that could be required as part of a development for certain proposals are: Section 94, 94A and 64 contributions.
+The types of contributions that could be required as part of a development for certain proposals are: Section 7.11, Section 7.12 and 64 contributions.
 These are required to be paid prior to the release of the CC.

-For further information relating to Section 94, 94A and 64 contributions and how they are calculated, please refer to the Development Contributions section of this website.
+For further information relating to Section 7.11, 7.12 and 64 contributions and how they are calculated, please refer our development contributions page.

 Long service levy